Buwbbles/Ferret.github.io/old3.md

                     navSectionsDiv.classList.remove('hidden');
                     if (mainTitle) mainTitle.classList.add('hidden');
                 }

-                if (targetId === 'diet-content') {
+                // Initialize the chart only when the diet-content section is shown if (targetId === 'diet-content') {
                     initDietChart();
                 }
             };

             const setActiveLink = (targetId) => {
                 navButtons.forEach(btn => {
                     btn.classList.remove('active');